nbondarczuk/certserv/README.md

-# This is a simple CA server implementation
+# This is a simple CA microserver implementation

 ## Description of the functionality